 One of the biggest keys to STAYING organized once you’ve decluttered and organized is to label like crazy.

 There are TWO wonderful reasons for this magic.

 First, it keeps everyone on the same page and eliminates excuses.
 There can’t be any “I forget where it was supposed to go” when there’s a clear label involved.
 This works for everyone from toddler’s (you can use photo labels for them) to spouses.

 Second, it creates a mental barrier in your brain to avoid stashing something in the wrong spot.
 Without labels, it’s easy to toss something on the wrong shelf when you’re in a hurry.
 But if the bin says cold medicine, it’s harder to let yourself drop in a box of band-aids.

 I’ve used a Silhouette machine to make adhesive vinyl labels before, for everything from our recycling bins to pantry canisters.
 Then it stopped working right.

-I even got a replacement shipped and it still wasn’t cleanly cutting vinyl despite troubleshooting with multiple experts.
+I even got a replacement shipped and it still wasn’t cleanly cutting vinyl despite getting help from multiple experts.
 I ended up shutting the Etsy shop where I had been selling custom labels for others, but the most frustrating part was that I couldn’t quickly make adhesive labels for my own projects.